Securing Real-Time Internet-of-Things: Securing RT-IoT: Host-based Approaches

 \subsubsection{Integrating Security for Legacy RT-IoT}

 As we have described in Section \ref{sec:scheduleak}, an adversary can extract important information while still remaining undetected and it is essential to have a layered defense and integrated resilience against such attacks into the design of RT-IoT.
 However, any security mechanisms have to \textit{co-exist} with real-time tasks in the system and have to operate without impacting the timing and safety constraints of the control logic.
 Besides, the embedded nature of these systems limits the availability of computational power (\eg memory or processor) required for resource-extensive monitoring mechanisms.
 This creates an apparent tension between security requirements (\eg having enough cycles for effective monitoring and detection) and the timing and safety requirements.
 For example, a critical parameter is to determine how often and how long should a monitoring and intrusion detection task execution to be effective but not interfere with real-time control or other safety-critical tasks.
 While this tension could potentially be addressed for newer systems at design time, this is especially challenging for retrofitting \textit{legacy} systems where the control tasks are already in place and perhaps \textit{cannot be modified}.
 Any hardware and/or software-level modifications to those legacy system parameters is costly since it will go through several verification and validation steps and may increase system downtime \cite{iot_fog_overview}.
+Most of the security solutions for RT-IoT proposed in literature either require custom hardware \cite{mohan_s3a, securecore,securecore_memory,securecore_syscal,onchip_fardin, mhasan_resecure16,slack_cornell,abdi2018guaranteed}, modification of the existing schedulers \cite{xie2007improving, lin2009static}, extra instrumentations \cite{slack_cornell} or may need to change the tasks parameters (\eg execution order and/or run-time) \cite{sg1, sg2,taskshuffler} and therefore \textit{not} suitable for legacy systems.
+Integrating monitoring and detection tasks for RT-IoT \textit{without} custom hardware support is an open problem.